Intermittent fasting (IF) is another topic I get asked a lot about. Maybe you’ve heard of it. Maybe you haven’t. Or maybe you’ve tried it.

 PCOS/Type 2 Diabetes

-One study show that overweight individuals following IF for 8 weeks lost on average of 9% of their overall weight (1).
+One study showed that overweight individuals following IF for 8 weeks lost on average of 9% of their overall weight (1).
 Previous studies have shown that even a small 5% weight loss in overweight individuals could significantly improve their health.

 Cognition(most notably in the aging)